 The NHTI Veterans Counseling Certificate is the first program to be offered in New Hampshire that focuses specifically on veterans services.
 It is designed for professionals in the counseling, social work, addiction counseling fields, as well as students and other paraprofessionals who are seeking specific knowledge and skills to work and serve with today's veteran population.
 Students must achieve a grade of "C" or higher for each course to qualify for the certificate.
 The program offers two unique certificates.
 The first is designed college students and paraprofessionals who are interested in the veteran services career field.
 The second certificate is designed for professionals who are currently working with veterans or plan to work with veterans and their families.
 This certificate may be taken in conjunction with a variety of degree granting programs.
-Financial aid eligibility pending approval.
+This program is financial aid eligible.
+To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.